 Brazilian vet and plastic surgeon Edgard Brito claims that plastic surgery can make dogs more lovable to their owners, and thus reduce their chances of being put down.

 This increasing wave of animal plastic surgery is consistent with the overall increase in pet pampering and humanization.
-Many people prefer the term “pet parent” in lieu of the traditional “pet owner.”
+Many people prefer the term “pet parent” instead of the traditional “pet owner.”
 In a recent survey, the New York Post found that in some large urban areas, “pet parents” will spend up to $8,000 a month on pet pampering and maintenance services such as massages, chiropractor visits, pet therapists and manicures.

-In the end, whether a pet is going under the knife for cosmetic reasons or to improve its health, any type of surgical procedure should be carefully considered before it is performed on an animal.
-Dogs do not always react well to anesthesia, and the stress of undergoing a procedure – not to mention the downtime and potential side effects — should be thoughtfully weighed against the expected benefits.
+In the end, whether a pet is going under the knife for cosmetic reasons or to improve its health, any surgical procedure should be carefully considered before it is performed on an animal.
+Dogs do not always react well to anesthesia, and the stress of undergoing a process – not to mention the downtime and potential side effects — should be thoughtfully weighed against the expected benefits.

 – By Zoe Dobson